speedment/speedment-doc/pages/integration.md

 ## JSON
 Often when you write database applications you will need to send different output to a client app.
 There are many protocols for sending results over a network.
 One of the most common is JSON.

 A number of third party JSON libraries can be used in conjunction with Speeedment including GSON.
-Speedment can also handle JSON output using the JSON plugin.
+Speedment can also handle JSON output using the Speedment JSON plugin.

 This is how you add the Speedment JSON plugin to your project:
 ``` xml